 Study population and inclusion criteria

 The clinical notes of 46 non-consecutive Caucasian patients (group overlapping with the cohort we previously reported7) diagnosed with PCV between December 2013 and March 2017 were retrospectively reviewed.
+The study was approved by the audit department of the Royal Liverpool University Hospital and conformed to the standards described in the declaration of Helsinki.

 Visual acuity measurement and imaging